GabrielAlves/PasswordGenerator/README.md

 # password-generator

-Generates random passwords with chosen features(number of characters, uppercase, lowercase and numbers).
+Generate random passwords with chosen features(number of characters, uppercase, lowercase and numbers).

 ## How to use

-1. Git clone the repository : `git clone https://github.com/gabr-01/password-generator.git`
+1. Git clone the repository : `git clone https://github.com/gabrielaves/password-generator.git`
 2. Execute file *password_generator_gui.py*

 ## Some images